 “It has been said that The Carpenter is the Avett Brothers' album about death.
 Death is there in the first song, there in the last, and wheedling all in between.
 The brothers, actual and nominal, aren't the raggedy kids they were when they started out a decade ago; they've married, started families, settled down.
 The band's last record, 2009's I and Love and You, offered a tamer version of Seth and Scott Avett's splintered yawps and shredded banjo strings, and their live show has tempered as their catalog has filled out and fanbase expanded from regional devotees to national masses.
 It's tempting to peg the Avetts' story as one of a little-band-that-could selling out and smoothing over when a major label and bigger stages come calling, but I'm not sure it's that simple; for an act in it for the long haul, a certain rounding of the edges seems not only inevitable, but natural– healthy, even.
 Growing up is hard to do, but outright refusing can be trickier.”
 (Pitchfork)

-- Picture Book Selection: Those Darn Squirrels!
+- Picture Book Selection: Beautiful Oops!

 - Picture Book Selection: Bears in the Bath

 - True Tales to be Told For Teens: Popular: Vintage Wisdom for a Modern Geek

 - The Beekman 1802 Heirloom Vegetable Cookbook: 100 Delicious Heritage Recipes from the Farm and Garden

 - Hellstrip Gardening by Evelyn Hadden

 - The Real Doctor Will See You Shortly: A Physician's First Year

 - Clover's Luck by Kallie George